gngdb/gaitplotlib/README.md

 unpack_body_models <directory containing archives> <smpl/smplh>
 ```

+This will do two things:

-This will unpack the body model archives and put them in the format matching what [SMPL-X][smplx] expects (because I originally planned to use that code).
+1. Unpack the body model archives and put them in the format matching what [SMPL-X][smplx] expects (because I originally planned to use that code)
+2. Create symbolic links in `~/.config/gaitplotlib` to find the unpacked body models later when using them for plotting

 [smplx]: https://github.com/vchoutas/smplx